 To practise as a paramedic, you must be registered with the Health and Care Professions Council (HCPC).
-To register with the HCPC, you first need to successfully complete an approved qualification in paramedic science which could be a diploma, a foundation degree or a degree.
+To register with the HCPC, you first need to successfully complete an approved qualification in paramedic science.

-There are two routes to studying and qualifying as a paramedic.
-You can either:
+There are different routes to studying and qualifying as a paramedic.
+You can:

-- take a university qualification in paramedic science and apply to an ambulance service as a qualified paramedic
+- take a full-time approved qualification in paramedic science (e.g. at a university) and then apply to an ambulance service as a qualified paramedic

 - become a student paramedic with an ambulance service and study while you work

 These are offered by a number of universities and a few other providers.